111hemant111/smart_water_dispensing_system/README.md

 # Smart Water Dispensing System
 This projects implements a smart water dispensing system based on RFID technology and IoT.
+This project was developed for Kurnool Municipal Corporation (KMC).

 ## Status
 Completed.
 Last update Mar 2016.
 Refer to 'Scope for Improvement' section.

 ## Components used
 1. Arduino Mega 2560
 2. Particle Photon